Inedo/inedo-docs/ProGet/compliance/vulnerabilities.md

 ## Vulnerability Reports and Assessments in ProGet{#reports-and-assessments data-title="Reports and Assessments in ProGet"}

 Both the manual and OSS Index workflows use vulnerability reports, which essentially identify that a particular package, or versioned range of packages, has a known vulnerability.
 This record is either manually entered, or is imported from OSS Index, based on packages in a particular feed.

+Clair attempts to determine which operating system (OS) the container image was built with and uses that OS to scan specific security databases to check for vulnerabilities.
+These vulnerabilities are then automatically associated with the container's affected layer within the registry Clair was configured to scan.

 All newly entered or imported vulnerability reports are considered unassessed, which means that packages matching the vulnerability will be blocked until the report is assessed.
 An assessment involves an authorized user reviewing the report, choosing an assessment type (Ignore, Caution, Block), and leaving an optional comment.